Arleigh Burke-class destroyer: Operational history

-On 7 April 2017, the Arleigh Burke-class destroyers Ross and Porter conducted a TLAM strike against Shayrat Airfield, Syria, in response to Syrian President Bashar Assad's chemical attack on his people three days prior.
+On 7 April 2017, the Arleigh Burke-class destroyers Ross and Porter conducted a TLAM strike against Shayrat Airfield, Syria, in response to Syrian President Bashar al-Assad's chemical attack on his people three days prior.
 The ships fired a total of 59 Tomahawk missiles.
 On 14 April 2018, Laboon and Higgins conducted another TLAM strike against Syria.
-They fired seven and 23 TLAMs, respectively.
+They fired seven and twenty-three TLAMs, respectively.
 The strike targeted chemical weapon sites as part of a continued effort against Assad's use of chemical warfare.
 The Arleigh Burke-class destroyers Donald Cook and Winston S. Churchill took positions in the Mediterranean prior to the 2018 strike to mislead defending forces.

+In October and November 2023, the Arleigh Burke-class destroyers USS Carney and USS Thomas Hudner, while deployed in the Red Sea, shot down numerous drones and missiles.
+On 19 October, Carney shot down at least three cruise missiles and eight drones that were potentially targeting Israel.
+On 15 and 22 November, Thomas Hudner shot down numerous drones launched by Houthi rebels from Yemen.
+On 27 November, Carney detected two ballistic missile launches from Houthi-controlled territory headed towards herself and nearby M/V Central Park; they splashed ten nautical miles away.
+On 29 November, Carney intercepted another Houthi missile.
+On 30 December, USS Gravely shot down two anti-ship ballistic missiles fired from Houthi-controlled territory at herself and nearby container ship Maersk Hangzhou.
+On 30 January 2024, a Houthi anti-ship cruise missile fired toward the Red Sea came within one mile of Gravely; she used her Phalanx CIWS to shoot down the missile.

+During the Iranian strikes on Israel on 13 April 2024, USS Arleigh Burke and USS Carney fired four to seven SM-3s, shooting down at least three Iranian ballistic missiles.
+This was the first time the SM-3 was employed in combat.

+On 1 October 2024, USS Bulkeley and USS Cole fired 12 SM-3 and SM-6 missiles against Iranian ballistic missiles.